Distinguished Artist Award

 Current Recipient

-We are honored to add the 2023 ACM SIGGRAPH Distinguished Artists Award for Lifetime Achievement in Digital Art to his list of accolades.
+We are honored to add to Tamiko Thiel’s list of accolades, the 2024 ACM SIGGRAPH Distinguished Artists Award for Lifetime Achievement in Digital Art for her pioneering work in virtual and augmented reality art used to explore place, space, the body, and cultural memory.

 Previous Recipients